My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 I first had this at a football party a decade or so ago.
-The hostess had just taken it out of the oven and it was just a bubbling so nicely on top of a folded up dishtowel.
+The hostess had just taken it out of the oven and it was just bubbling so nicely on top of a folded-up dishtowel.
 I asked her what it was and she immediately started telling me the recipe.
-I dipped a corn chip into it and decided to keep that bubbly dish company for a little while :).
+I dipped a corn chip into it and decided to keep that bubbly dish company for a little while.

-You only need half of that brick of cream cheese so cut half of it up into little cubes and put into a large mixing bowl.
+Cut cream cheese into cubes and put them into a large bowl.

 Place this in the microwave for 30-45 seconds just to soften it.